WWFK

-WWFK (107.1 FM, "Frank FM") is a radio station broadcasting a classic rock radio format.
-Licensed to Plattsburgh West, New York, it serves the Champlain Valley, including the Plattsburgh-Burlington radio market.
+WWFK (107.1 FM, "Frank FM") is a radio station broadcasting a classic rock radio format licensed to Plattsburgh West, New York.
 The station is owned by Jeff Shapiro, through licensee Great Eastern Radio, LLC, and operates in a simulcast with its WRFK (also on 107.1) in Barre.

-The transmitter is located off Route 374 in Dannemora.
+The station's transmitter is located off Route 374 in Dannemora.

 Until its sale to Great Eastern Radio in 2021, WWFK was known for frequent changes in format and management throughout its existence; founding owner Radioactive, LLC, controlled by Randy Michaels, outsourced operations of the station to other companies and organizations that typically only ran the station for a year at a time.

 History

-A construction permit for the station, then allocated to Saranac Lake, New York, was granted to on June 6, 2005, after having won it at auction in November 2004.
+A construction permit for the station, then allocated to Saranac Lake, New York, was granted to Radioactive, LLC on June 6, 2005, after having won it at auction in November 2004.
 The allocation was later moved to Dannemora.
 The station was initially assigned the call sign WDYC on February 15, 2008.

 The station first signed on that June as WELX, as a simulcast of 102.9 WCLX in nearby Westport, New York.
 At the time, WCLX had an album oriented rock format.
 The WNMR call letters were introduced on April 6, 2009; within a week, the WCLX simulcast was discontinued, and the station temporarily went silent.

 Logo as news/talk station "107.1 WNMR", used from September 2009 until May 1, 2010.

 WNMR returned to the air that fall, under a local marketing agreement (LMA) with Convergence Entertainment and Communications.
 It carried a talk radio format, with most programming on WNMR syndicated, including The Dan Patrick Show, The Michael Smerconish Show, The Dave Ramsey Show, some programming from Bloomberg Radio, Free Talk Live, the Midnight Trucking Radio Network, lifestyle talk programming on weekends, and some Sporting News Radio content on Sundays.
 A local program, Corm and the Coach, aired in morning drive time and was co-hosted by Steve Cormier and Tom Brennan.
 The pair had previously been heard on WCPV until 2008.
 Convergence had planned a television simulcast of the show on WGMU.
 WNMR also carried hourly newscasts from ABC News Radio.
-However, the station struggled due to poor advertising revenues, leading Corm and the Coach to go on hiatus after the April 7, 2010 broadcast.
+However, the station struggled due to poor advertising revenues, leading Corm and the Coach to go on hiatus after the April 7, 2010, broadcast.
 Five days later, it was announced that Convergence had put WNMR's operations up for sale.
 On May 1, the station once again left the air.